ietf-wg-nmop/Logistic/IAB Workshop.md

-IAB workshop on the Next Era of Network Management Operations  (NEMOps)
+IAB workshop on the Next Era of Network Management Operations  (NEMOPS)

 # Introduction